JonasKruckenberg/tauri-docs-wip/src/distributing/updater.md

      key is safe to share with others and should be added to your `tauri.conf.json`.
    - **A Private key** (`privkey`) - Used to sign your update and should **NEVER** be shared with anyone.
-If you lose this key, you'll NOT be able to publish a new update to the current user base.
+If you lose this key, you will NOT be able to publish a new update to the current user base.
 It is crucial to store it in a safe place where you can always access it.